seamusdemora/seamusdemora.github.io/MacPorts.md

 There are different installers for each version of macOS; they are [listed on the MacPorts install page](https://www.macports.org/install.php).
 In general, the installation experience on *High Sierra* was the same as for *Catalina*.
 The difficulty came about in having to upgrade an older version of *Xcode* on my High Sierra system.
 Since Apple does not provide an in-app upgrade mechanism for Xcode, I felt the safe approach was to un-install the old *Xcode*.
 If you know what to do, un-installing Xcode is only tedious; if you don't know what to do, it could lead to disaster.
 I didn't (and still don't) know how to un-install Xcode because Apple doesn't provide that information.
 I didn't let ignorance stop me however; [I un-installed by this procedure](https://github.com/seamusdemora/seamusdemora.github.io/blob/master/MacStuff.md#23-upgrade-xcode-on-high-sierra-or-why-does-apple-crap-on-us).
 All I can say at this point is: "*so far, so good*".

-## Notes on macOS Upgrades & MacPorts
+## Notes on macOS Upgrades and MacPorts

 I don't typically upgrade macOS...
 I do in-version ***updates***, but moving from one version of macOS to the newer one each year is pain (and wasted time) I can do without!
 And besides that, I've now got at least 3 MacBooks and one iMac for which there is no macOS upgrade available - i.e. Apple discontinued support!!
 However, I was compelled to perform an ***upgrade*** recently on a three-year old MacBook because I bought a new one, and wanted to use Apple's `Migration Assistant` to copy everything from the old MacBook to the new one.